GarySsu/springboot/README.md

 * How to use the @Transactional annotation and common pitfalls
 * Using Rabbitmq handle asynchronous request
 * Follow Telegram API to send message or photo for channel
+* Building a Docker image for running a Spring Boot application

 ## Reference Documents:
 * https://www.baeldung.com/database-migrations-with-flyway